 Big 4

-In general, employees at the ‘Big 4’ firms will expect a higher level of travel as part of their schedule than those that work at Grant Thornton.
+In general, employees at the ‘Big 4’ firms will expect a higher level of travel as part of their schedule than those who work at Grant Thornton.

 ‘Big 4’ employees will regularly travel for: